Have you tasted freeze dried food recently?

 Freezing any type of leafy green can be considered a no-go by many.
 Yet, things are different with this method.

 If you have leafy greens you’d like to be able to keep on hand for soups or other dishes, consider freeze-drying them.

 How to Store Food Once Freeze Dried

-Your foods are now freeze dried.
+Your foods are now freeze-dried.
 What should you do now?
-When foods have completed their freeze-drying cycle, you should store them in a plastic bag or container which seals.
+When foods have completed their drying cycle, you should store them in a plastic bag or container which seals.

 There’s no need to store the items in the freezer or refrigerator.
-Instead, store them in a cool location which doesn’t reach temperatures above 75 degrees Fahrenheit.
+Instead, store them in a cool location that doesn’t reach temperatures above 75°F.

 Food preservation hasn’t seemed this easy for most generations, but we’re the lucky ones.
 You can dry your food for long-term storage in only a few hours.

 You can also store it without any special requirements for the long haul as well.
 If you’re searching for an easy method to preserve food, you may have found it in freeze-drying.